-Safety of the operator and bystanders is one of the main concerns in designing and developing a tender.
-However, every year many accidents occur which could have been avoided by a few seconds of thought and a more careful approach to handling equipment.
+- Safety of the operator and bystanders is one of the main concerns in designing and developing this tender.
+However, every year many accidents occur which could have been avoided by a few seconds of thought and a more careful approach to handling equipment. - Do not allow personnel to operate this unit until they have read this manual.
+They should have a thorough understanding of the safety precautions